aav7fl/website/_posts/2025-05-26-backyard-bird-tracking-with-ai.md

 > Changelog:
 > - 2025-06-04: Tweaked the `command_line` sensors to use `curl` retry logic for fewer Home Assistant warning logs.
 > - 2025-07-09: Tweaked the `notify` conditions to filter out an `unavailable` `from_state` which could occur when manually reloading all template entities in Home Assistant.
+> - 2025-08-28: Tweaked the "rare species" automation to skip sending an alert when the species list changes.
+This avoids an issue where timestamps are sometimes wrong when a new species is added to the list by the BirdNET-Go API.

 ## Continuous Bird Detection